 Sexual harassment has serious emotional effects on its victims.
 It can also do damage to a victim's career.
 If you bring a sex harassment case in court, getting through it and rebuilding your career afterward may seem almost as difficult as the harassment itself.
 An attorney at Allred, Maroko & Goldberg in Los Angeles, CA, with experience in handling sexual harassment cases can offer suggestions and resources to help you deal with the effects of your case.

 Many victims of sexual harassment suffer damage to their self-esteem.
 They often feel powerless and may even believe that they share some blame for the harassment.
 Some victims also feel stigmatized; that no one believes them; or that no one thinks what they endured is serious.
 You are not the only one, however, who has been a victim of this type of conduct.
 The federal Equal Employment Opportunity Commission (EEOC) receives thousands and thousands of new charges of sexual harassment each year.
-Around 15% of those complaints are filed by men.
+Around 15 percent of those complaints are filed by men.
 This figure counts only those who complain to the EEOC; it does not count those who make their complaints only to a state agency or whose complaints never reach any legal forum.

 Having the support of others who have gone through the same thing can go a long way toward healing your emotional injuries.
 A support group, whether it is one that you meet face-to-face or online, can provide you the assistance of others who understand your situation.